Who We Are

 What does an On-Call Doula Do?

-Our doulas participate in a monthly on-call calendar to provide support to people who deliver with the midwifery groups of seven different Chicago hospitals: Swedish Covenant Hospital, St. Mary's Hospital, Illinois Masonic Medical Center, UIC Medical Center, Mercy Hospital, PCC Wellness Birth Center and the PCC Wellness group out of West Suburban Medical Center St. Anthony Hospital and University of Chicago Medical Center.
+Our doulas participate in a monthly on-call calendar to provide support to people who deliver with the midwifery groups of nine different Chicago hospitals: Swedish Covenant Hospital, St. Mary's Hospital, Illinois Masonic Medical Center, UIC Medical Center, Mercy Hospital, PCC Wellness Birth Center, the PCC Wellness group out of West Suburban Medical Center St. Anthony Hospital and University of Chicago Medical Center.
 If you are planning to deliver at one of these hospitals with the midwives or with doctors at PCC or Esperanza Health Center, you can be attended by a volunteer doula, if one is available.
 If you are delivering with an OB at one of these hospitals or at another hospital, you can consider using a traditional birth doula through us.

 The calendar is divided into two 12-hour shifts from 7am - 7pm and 7pm -7am daily, with 1-2 doulas on-call each shift.
 The midwives and the doulas are always in contact with each other to determine when a doula is needed.
 If there is someone in labor who requests a doula and there is one available, the doula will head to the hospital and attend to that person.